sundarsau/Digital-Clock/README.md

 1. Download the repository from https://github.com/sundarsau/Digital-Clock
 2. Extract all the files in a folder
 3. Run index.html in the browser.

+# License
+This is an MIT license, you can modify the code according to your requirements